Margaret Woodruff, Charlotte Library Director

 Happy New Year from the Library!

-Goodreads Reading Challenge: The 52 topics for the 2018 Reading Challenge—another option for cozy couch readers!
+The 52 topics for the 2018 Reading Challenge—another option for cozy couch readers!
 Pick one topic a week and find a book that meets the criteria, like “a book with the letters A, T & Y in the title” or “a book set in a country you’d like to visit but have never been to.”
-Check out the complete list here: https://www.goodreads.com/topic/show/18955648-the-52-topics-for-the-2018-reading-challenge or sign up on the library Facebook page, or stop by for a paper copy from the circulation desk.
+Check out the complete list on the Goodreads website, or sign up on the library Facebook page, or stop by for a paper copy from the circulation desk.

 Kids’ programs & activities